 Physiotherapists at Alliance Rehabilitation are registered with the Australian Health Practitioner Regulation Agency (AHPRA), the national accreditation body.
 AHPRA members are regulated to ensure clinicians maintain current practice that is supported by the latest evidence-based practice.

-- Assessment and treatment of disorders affecting functional movement, including muscle weakness and atrophy, impaired mobility, balance, and coordination, falls risk, poor endurance and cardiovascular fitness, and pain.
-These disorders can result from neurological (e.g. stroke, spinal cord injury, Parkinson’s Disease) or orthopaedic (e.g. total hip replacements, fractures, osteoarthritis) conditions.
+Assessment and treatment of disorders affecting functional movement as a result of neurological (e.g. stroke, spinal cord injury, Parkinson’s Disease) or orthopaedic (e.g. total hip replacements, fractures, osteoarthritis) conditions.
+This includes muscle weakness and atrophy, impaired mobility, balance, and coordination, falls risk, poor endurance and cardiovascular fitness, and pain.

-- Education and training of family and carers to support good habits and rehabilitation strategies at home, especially with home programs, which is a large key to recovery.
+Education and training of family and carers to support good habits and rehabilitation strategies at home, especially with home programs, which is a large key to recovery.
+This can include bed mobility and transfer training, and wheelchair mobility.